Eritrean Highlights

 Our Eritrean tour encompasses the highlights of a country that few know much about.
 We start in the capital Asmara, one of the best places to see Italian Art Deco style architecture.
 It’s one of Africa’s cleanest and safest cities.
 Here people walk the streets each evening in the style of a ‘passegiata’ more reminiscent of Rome or Milan than the Horn of Africa.
 We explore its churches and remnants of colonial rule before driving through the mountains to the town of Keren to visit its colourful Monday market.

-From here we venture into more rural areas and the town of Barentu.
-We use the town as a base for visiting the intriguing Kunama people, one of Eritrea’s oldest and most traditional ethnic groups.
-We then descend to the coastal town of Massawa, with its whitewashed buildings and Ottoman / Arabian atmosphere.
-Once an important port, Massawa has a decidedly languid feel, full of historic architecture.
-It’s a good place to get to grips with the country’s complex history.
+From here we descend to the coastal town of Massawa, with its white washed buildings and Ottoman / Arabian atmosphere.
+On the way, we will try to meet the nomadic Rashaida people, often found in this area.
+Once an important port, Massawa has a decidedly languid feel, full of historic architecture and is a good place to get to grips with the country’s complex history.

 Stepping back a few millennia, we also visit the remains of the pre-Axumite city of Qohaito, a testament to the fact that this region once played an important role in the ancient world, well before Europe was even a player.